Introduction to Marketing Manager

 A popular view is that it is not the product that matters but how you sell it.
 It may be an exaggeration as consumers have the freedom of choice in an open market economy, not unlike a monopoly or oligopolistic economy where there are a large number of buyers but fewer sellers.

 In a competitive environment, the product matters too- as it should satisfy some need or requirement of the consumer.
-The marketing personnel is most often are involved from the product conceptualization onwards to product launch and feedback.
+The marketing personnel often participate from product conceptualization to product launch and feedback.

-No wonder the role of the marketing manager in any organization is a strategic one and more likely marketing people are more likely to be promoted to director positions and get a coveted place in the Board of Directors or even become the CEO or MD.
+The role of the marketing manager in any organization is strategic.
+Marketing people are likelier to advance to director positions, get an appealing place on the Board of Directors, or even become CEO or MDs.

 Following are some tips: